ivytle/D287_Java-Frameworks/README.md

 * Display a message that indicates the success or failure of a purchase.

 #### Part G:

+**mainscreen.html**
+* Line 46 & 47: Added Minimum and Maximum inventory columns
+* Line 56 & 57: Defined thymeleaf attributes to populate columns

+**Part.java**
+* Lines 31 - 34:
+* Lines 49 - 50:
+* Lines 92 - 106:
+* Lines 116 - 118:

+**BootStrapData.java**
+* Lines 77 - 78: Set min and max values for part 1
+* Lines 89 - 90: Set min and max values for part 2
+* Lines 100 - 101: Set min and max values for part 3
+* Lines 111 - 112: Set min and max values for part 4
+* Lines 122 - 123: Set min and max values for part 5

+**InHousePartForm.html**
+* Lines 9 - 14: Added page style (background color, font, font color)
+* Lines 31 & 33: Added text input fields for minimum and maximum inventory values

+**OutsourcedPartForm.html**
+* Lines 8 - 14: Added page style (background color, font, font color)
+* Lines 32 & 34: Added text input fields for minimum and maximum inventory values

+**application.properties**
+* Line 6: renamed database and changed url to the renamed database

+**AddInHousePartController.java**
+* Lines 43 - 45: Added conditional statement to check if inventory falls in range, results in error message if not in range

+**AddOutsourcedPartController.java**
+* Lines 44 - 46: Added conditional statement to check if inventory falls in range, results in error message if not in range

 Modify the parts to track maximum and minimum inventory by doing the following:
 * Add additional fields to the part entity for maximum and minimum inventory.
 * Modify the sample inventory to include the maximum and minimum fields.